 Speech is all about sounds – the way we think about them and the way we make them with our mouth.

-Children who have speech difficulties may also be at-risk for social and literacy difficulties.
+People who have speech difficulties may also be at-risk for social and literacy difficulties.
 Click here if you have any questions about how your child might be developing their speech skills.